Indicia-Team/support_files/Elasticsearch/README.md

 * On the options dialog, uncheck the Column names option.
 Set the output file to Elasticsearch/data/taxa.csv in the working folder.

-To update the taxa.csv file with a fresh copy of the data:
+To update the taxon-paths.csv file with a fresh copy of the data:

 * Open the queries/prepare-taxon-paths-lookup.sql file in pgAdmin, connecting to an Indicia database that has the UKSI dataset loaded.